FAQs - Getting Started with the Financing Process

 I have a lot of collections on my credit report, will paying them off help my scores?

-Paying off collections if they are not delete generally does not help your credit scores, but it prevents the accounts from rereporting as new.
+Paying off collections if they are not removed, generally does not help your credit scores, but it prevents the accounts from rereporting as new.
 Please note that settling on an account for less than the full amount owed could cause a drastic drop in the credit scores.
 If you need guidance on collections, please ask your Loan Officer to refer you to The Ascent Club so one of our credit experts can guide you appropriately.

 Should I get added to my family member’s credit card to help build my credit scores?